Updated - 26/4/21

-From 26 April non-essential travel to and from Orkney will be permitted once again, though the islands – like the rest of Scotland – will remain under Level 3 restrictions.
+Non-essential travel to and from Orkney is permitted once again, though the islands – like the rest of Scotland – will remain under Level 3 restrictions.

 We’ve really missed sharing our beautiful islands with you, so we’re looking forward to welcoming you back soon.

 It goes without saying that you’ll do everything you can to help us keep our community safe, but we’d like to take this opportunity to make some suggestions for the best way to enjoy Orkney this year.